Context Call for papers Challenge Speakers Program Organizers Contact Return To Top

 • Plant disease detection using robotic systems.

 Submissions should follow the IEEE Manuscript Template with a total length of two to eight pages (excluding references).
 The total size of the manuscript should be under 10 MB.
 Accepted papers are welcome to present a poster and a 5-minute lightning talk during the workshop.
+We will award $150 to the best paper of the workshop.

 Please use CMT to submit your contribution.
 Papers will be reviewed by the organizing committee and invited peers.